In situ capping of subaqueous waste: Bioturbation

 Bioturbation is defined as the disturbance and mixing of sediments by benthic organisms.
 Many aquatic organisms live on or in the bottom sediments and can greatly increase the “migration of sediment contaminants through the direct movement of sediment particles, increasing the surface area of sediments exposed to the water column, and as a food for epibenthic or pelagic organism grazing on the benthos."
 The depth of bioturbation in marine environments is greater than that in fresh water environments.
 To prevent and reduce the impact of bioturbation on the cap, the cap should be designed with a sacrificial layer, typically only a few centimeters thick (5–10 cm).
 This layer will be assumed to be completely mixed with the environment and should prevent benthic organism from descending further into the in-situ cap.
 The thickness of the sacrificial layer should be based on a study of the local organisms and their behavior in the surrounding sediment near the area of the cap construction, since some benthic organisms have been known to burrow at depths of 1m or more.
 The presence of armor stone has been known to limit the colonization by deep burrowing benthic creatures.
 Another method of preventing benthic organisms from destroying the integrity of the cap design is to pick a granular media that the local benthic organism find unattractive and are not known to readily colonize on that surface, thus limiting the chance a benthic organism will grown on the cap.

 The consolidation of the in-situ cap must be considered, provided that the selected material for the cap “is fine-grained granular material."
 The consolidation of the underlying material should be taken into account due to “advection of pore water upward into the cap during consolidation."

 Erosional effects

 Erosion should be carefully considered.
 To determine the level of protection against erosion it is important to look at “the potential severity of the environmental impacts associated with cap erosion and potential dispersion of the sediment contaminants in an extreme event” (such as a 100-year event).
 An under-designed in-situ cap could be compromised by erosion resulting in the release of contaminants.
 An over-designed cap would result in extremely high costs.

 Construction

 Since the construction of the cap will directly affect the ability of the in-situ cap to perform it is important to plan carefully.
-It is important to note that "many contaminated sediment sites exhibit exceedingly soft sediments that can be easily disturbed, may be dislocated or destabilized by uneven placement, and may have insufficient load bearing capacity to support some cap materials."
+Also, "many contaminated sediment sites exhibit exceedingly soft sediments that can be easily disturbed, may be dislocated or destabilized by uneven placement, and may have insufficient load bearing capacity to support some cap materials."

 There are two basic was to construct an in-situ cap: